JoshuaBowerman/CPUP-Assembler/cpa.md

 `:abcd`
 You later could
 `JMP :abcd`

+## Shorthand For Small Jumps

+**This is not recommended and can break your program in wierd ways** if you just want to jump over a line or back a few instructions you can use the following. it is not recommended however and was only implemented for use in translated instructions.
+**NOTE: This will not work if trying to jump over translated instructions.**

+Jump fowards two instructions:
+`JMP @+2`
+Jump back two instructions:
+`JMP @-2`

 ## Data
 to define a data address you use the following syntax `data .name size  value`